Newborn babies should;

 - Your baby is very sleepy and not waking for feeds OR you have trouble waking them for feeds.

-If you are worried that your baby is unwell – Please don’t wait for a visit or call.
-Call your GP, 111 or Midwife straightaway to get advice.
-There is always someone to ask 24/7.
+If you are worried that your baby is unwell – please don’t wait for a visit or contact from a health professional.
+Call your Midwife, GP or 111 straightaway to get advice.
+There is always someone to ask.

 If your baby is jaundiced and this is affecting their feeding, they are very sleepy, or there are concerns about their wee or poo, your midwife or GP might decide they need a test to see if their jaundice level is high enough to need treatment.
 Only about 1 in 20 babies will have a level high enough for treatment.